bhisaac/5eFP/5eFP-SRD.md

 ***Studded Leather.*** Made from tough but flexible leather, studded leather is reinforced with close-­set rivets or spikes.

 ### Medium Armor

-Medium armor offers more protection than light armor, but it also impairs movement more.
-If you wear medium armor, you add your DEX, to a MAX DEX of +2, to your Armor Class.
+Medium armor offers more protection than light armor but also impairs movement more.
+If you wear medium armor, you reduce any assigned damage dealt to you by 1 and gain Bolster 1 at the start of an encounter.
+Medium armor imposes disadvantage on DEX checks while equipped.

 ***Breastplate.*** This armor consists of a fitted metal chest piece worn with supple leather.
 Although it leaves the legs and arms relatively unprotected, this armor provides good protection for the wearer’s vital organs while leaving the wearer relatively unencumbered.

 ***Chain Mail.*** Made of interlocking metal rings, chain mail includes a layer of quilted fabric worn underneath the mail to prevent chafing and to cushion the impact of blows.
 The suit includes gauntlets.

 ### Heavy Armor

+Heavy armor reduces any damage assigned to you by LEVEL but hinders your movement, decreasing your speed by 2 squares unless your Strength is +2 or higher.
+Once per encounter, when an attack critically hits you while wearing heavy armor, you can treat it as a regular hit.

 ***Plate.*** Plate consists of shaped, interlocking metal plates to cover the entire body.
 A suit of plate includes gauntlets, heavy leather boots, a visored helmet, and thick layers of padding underneath the armor.
 Buckles and straps distribute the weight over the body.

 ...